CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-08-28-cheri-myths-safe-languages.markdown

 You can reason about the damage from a compromise even if an attacker can gain arbitrary-code execution in a compartment.
 For supply-chain security, you should assume that a third-party component is compromised and includes malicious code.
 CHERIoT lets you reason about what it can do in these cases.
-In contrast, if a Java or Rust component is malicious and uses (intentional or otherwise) unsafe language features, it can to anything that the program can do.
+In contrast, if a Java or Rust component is malicious and uses (intentional or otherwise) unsafe language features, it can do anything that the program can do.

 ## The future should be safe languages on CHERI